ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/integrations/akka.net-persistence/events-and-snapshots.markdown

 {NOTE: }

 * Akka.Persistence provides two primary methods to persist actor state: **Event sourcing** and **Snapshots**.

+* With event sourcing, each state change is stored as a separate event, creating a sequence of events that represents the actor’s history.
-  Event sourcing stores state changes as a sequence of events, while snapshots capture the actor's state at specific points for quicker recovery.
+  Snapshots, on the other hand, capture the actor’s state at specific points in time.

-* Upon actor restart, both events and snapshots can be replayed to restore the actor's internal state.
+* Upon actor restart, both events and snapshots can be replayed to restore the actor's internal state,
+  with snapshots allowing for quicker recovery by avoiding the need to replay all past events.

 * The stored events can be queried via Akka's query interface.
-  Learn more about that in [Queries](../todo..).
+  Learn more about that in [Queries](../../integrations/akka.net-persistence/queries).

 * To learn how to configure the events journal and the snapshot-store via the _Akka.Persistence.RavenDB_ plugin, see [Integrating with Akka.NET persistence](../../integrations/akka.net-persistence/integrating-with-akka-persistence).